NBFC for Sale in India

 Process to take RBI Approval for NBFC Sale in India

 - Application, on the letterhead of the Company, is to be submitted to the regional office of RBI having jurisdiction.
-Along with a cover letter.
+Along with a covering letter.

 - Detailed information about the proposed Directors/shareholder members is to be enclosed with the application.